 International applicants from a non-English speaking country are not required to submit SAT or ACT scores for admission, but must demonstrate English language proficiency by submitting TOEFL or IELTS examination scores (unless the applicant wants to be considered for conditional admission, in which case no test scores are required).
 International applicants from English speaking countries are required to provide SAT or ACT scores for admission (these applicants are not eligible for conditional admission).
 US citizens living abroad, and those who have attended or are attending an international secondary school, may be required to provided standardized test scores as part of their admission application.
 Residents of U.S. Territories are required to provide standardized test scores as part of their admission application.

-Yes, there are a few groups of students who are not eligible to apply test optional:
+Yes, there are a few groups of students who are not eligible to apply test optional for admission:

 Yes.
-Students applying to the following programs are ineligible to apply as test optional:
+Students applying to the following programs for admission are required to submit standardized test scores:

 Students who seek admission as test-optional will not be able to seek admission to one of the majors listed in the question above prior to being fully enrolled at St. John’s University.

-All test optional applicants will be required to include an essay explaining their decision to apply test optional as part of their undergraduate admission application.
+All test optional applicants are encouraged to include essay explaining their decision to apply test optional as part of their undergraduate admission application.
 Test optional applicants are also strongly encouraged to submit a resume and two letters of recommendation so as to ensure that we have the strongest holistic picture of their academic and extracurricular accomplishments, as well as insight into their potential for success at St. John’s University.
 The Office of Admission reserves the right to request additional information as part of the admission process.

 The Peter J. Tobin College of Business finds that the most successful students enter St. John’s University with four years of high school mathematics, which includes either statistics, pre-calculus, or calculus, as well as a mathematics GPA of 85 or better and cumulative high school GPAs of at least 85.
 The success of our students is our number one concern, so we encourage students to take this into consideration before applying for admission to a program within The Peter J. Tobin College of Business, regardless of the decision to apply test-optional.